 Figuring out your electrical panel’s age starts with a little detective work.
 The first step is to find the manufacturer’s information, which is usually printed right on the panel itself.
 This info is your key to unlocking details about its age, safety record, and whether it’s time for an upgrade.
 Before you open the panel door, remember that safety is the top priority.
 You’re just looking for information, so there’s no need to touch any wires or components inside.
 If you ever feel unsure, it’s always best to call a professional.
 An experienced electrician can quickly and safely assess your panel and give you the answers you need.

-Look for the Data Sticker or Metal Nameplate
+Check for a Data Sticker or Metal Nameplate

 The easiest way to find your panel’s details is to look for a data sticker or a small metal nameplate.
 Open the main door of your electrical panel, and check the inside surface of the door first.
 Manufacturers often place a paper or foil sticker here with all the essential information.
 If you don’t see it there, carefully inspect the interior walls of the panel box, avoiding any contact with the wiring or breakers.
 This label is the panel’s birth certificate, containing the manufacturer’s name, the model or series number, and sometimes even a manufacturing date.
 Finding this sticker is a huge step forward.
 If the label is damaged or you’re concerned about what you see, our team can handle any electrician repairs you might need.